arunpatidar02/osgi-config-api/README.md

 # Osgi Configuration API

-This is a rest based API to access Apache Sling web console osgi configuration in AEM.
+This is a restful API to access Apache Sling web console osgi configuration in AEM.

   - Allow to access all configurations
   - filter configuration based on pid